GazzolaLab/PyElastica/docs/README.md

 """
 ```

 will be parsed and displayed in API documentation.
+See `numpydoc` for more details.

 ## ReadtheDocs